oracle-quickstart/oci-prerequisites/README.md

 ![](./images/3%20-%20console.png)

 ## Setup Environment Variables
-Now, let's take a look at the [env-vars.sh](env-vars.sh) file.
-You don't have to clone this repo to get the file, you can just run:
+Now, let's take a look at the [env-vars.sh](env-vars.sh) file for macOS and [env-vars.ps1](env-vars.ps1) for Windows.
+You don't have to clone this repo to get the file, you can just run either:
 ```
 curl -o ~/env-vars.sh https://raw.githubusercontent.com/cloud-partners/oci-prerequisites/master/env-vars.sh
+# or
+curl -o ~/env-vars.ps1 https://raw.githubusercontent.com/cloud-partners/oci-prerequisites/master/env-vars.ps1

 ```

 ![](./images/4%20-%20env-vars.png)